 The burdock plant is a large weed with giant, sometimes two-foot-long, wedge-shaped leaves that are heart-shaped at the stem, and purple flowers that dry and turn into burs that cling to clothes and socks, and making life miserable for anyone who has the misfortune to get too close.

 But those nasty burs and bitter covering can be forgiven once you realize the value of the burdock plant.
-The root, stem and even petioles (the stalk of the leaves, attaching the blade to the stem) make a tasty and nourishing food.
+The root, stem, and even petioles (the stalk of the leaves, attaching the blade to the stem) make tasty and nourishing food.

 Choose an area, if you can, where several medium-size rosettes are